National Dong Hwa University College of the Arts: Hualien Normal School (–1992)

 A dedicated Music Education Building was completed on campus in 1973; it was demolished in March 1988 and replaced the same month by a larger facility.
 Work on an Art Education Building followed in 1989, and the new structure was formally inaugurated on November 29, 1991.

 When the school became the Taiwan Provincial Hualien Teachers College in July 1987, its newly created Department of Elementary Education contained separate art and music divisions—an administrative arrangement regarded as the formal starting point of the College of the Arts.
 The music division split away as the Department of Music Education in August 1992, followed by the art division, which became the Department of Art Education in 1993.

-In the same year, planners for the as-yet unfounded National Hua-Dong University (the institution that would become National Dong Hwa University) proposed establishing a future College of the Arts comprising departments of fine arts, music, dance and physical education.
+In the same year, planners for the as-yet unfounded National Hua-Dong University (the institution that would become National Dong Hwa University) proposed establishing a future College of the Arts comprising departments of fine arts, music, dance, and physical education.

 College of the Arts, Hualien University of Education (2000–2008)

-The two departments were joined by the Graduate Institute of Visual-Arts Education in 2000, forming a “two-department, one-institute” structure that met Ministry of Education criteria for a full college.
+The two departments were joined by the Graduate Institute of Visual Arts Education in 2000, forming a “two-department, one-institute” structure that met Ministry of Education criteria for a full college.

 In August 2005 the parent institution was elevated to National Hualien University of Education (NHUE), and the three units were formally grouped as the College of the Arts.
 Professor Hsiu-Chu Hsu (徐秀菊) of the Graduate Institute became the founding dean.
-That year Professor Pan Sheau-shei (Yuki Pan; 潘小雪) drafted a plan—never realised—to relocate the College to the disused Jian Tobacco Factory and to launch a Graduate Institute of Cultural and Creative Industries.
+That year Professor Pan Sheau-shei (Yuki Pan; 潘小雪) drafted a plan—never realised—to relocate the College to the disused Jian Tobacco Factory (Hualien Cultural and Creative Industries Park) and to launch a Graduate Institute of Cultural and Creative Industries.

 NHUE began phasing out teacher-training status for its non-education units in 2005: the Department of Music Education became simply the Department of Music, and in 2006 the Department of Art Education was renamed the Department of Art and Design, the second Taiwanese program to adopt that title.
-A master’s program in music and the Graduate Institute of Tech-Art were authorised in 2007.
+A master’s program in music and the Graduate Institute of Tech Art were authorised in 2007.